Troubleshoot Search Implementation Issues With Usage Analytics

-The first time you deployed the search solution or after you made major changes to it, you may have introduced issues that are difficult to identify using traditional quality assurance techniques.
-You can monitor the usage analytics after the search solution is live to ensure people are finding what they’re looking for.
+The first time you deploy a search solution or after you make major changes to it, you may encounter issues that are difficult to identify using traditional quality assurance techniques.
+To detect these issues, you can monitor the usage analytics after the search solution is live to ensure people are finding what they’re looking for.

 Here are some typical issues you can find using usage analytics: